Home Politics and Current Affairs Understanding the Citizenship Amendment Act (CAA)

 Background and Timeline of CAA:

 The journey of the CAA began with its introduction in the Lok Sabha in 2016, followed by subsequent iterations and eventual passage in both houses of Parliament in December 2019.
-However, its implementation has been delayed due to various factors, including protests, legal challenges, and the COVID-19 pandemic.
+However, its implementation has been delayed due to various factors, including protests, legal challenges, and the pandemic.

 Reasons for Delay: